-- There is an urgent need for improved agricultural statistics, for both the public and private sector actors to better plan policies, interventions and investments in the field of agro-industrialisation and to be in a position to accurately monitor progress, impact and outcomes.
-Improved data would also have the potential to improve communication and co-ordination between public sector agencies with responsibility for the development of agro-industrialisation in the country as well as in the East African region. - It is important that the large and persistent agricultural productivity gaps in Uganda are addressed as a matter of concern current yields are only 40% of those currently being realised at agricultural research stations (World Bank, 2012).
-Without such a profound and sustained increase in both the productivity of the sector and the quality of farm produce, any moves towards increased agro-industrialisation will continue to be undermined. - There is a pressing need to rationalise17 and prioritise those agriculture commodity value-chains that are to form the focus of the agro-industrialisation strategy under NDP III, as well as agreeing on the investment priorities along each of the value-chains18.
-An exercise should urgently be undertaken to appraise each of them through the 'lenses' of a number of objective criteria, including: (i) their employment-creation potential; (ii) their projected foreign exchange earnings; (iii) past experience (for example, are there lessons to be learnt from the failure of the cotton manufacturing industry to develop beyond its promising beginnings some 50 years ago); (iv) regional balance/spatial impact1920.
+• There is an urgent need for improved agricultural statistics, for both the public and private sector actors to better plan policies, interventions and investments in the field of agroindustrialisation and to be in a position to accurately monitor progress, impact and outcomes.
+Improved data would also have the potential to improve communication and co-ordination between public sector agencies with responsibility for the development of agroindustrialisation in the country as well as in the East African region more generally.

+- It is important that the large and persistent agricultural productivity gaps in Uganda are addressed as a matter of concern current farmer yields are only 40% of those currently being realised at agricultural research stations (World Bank, 2012).
+Without such a profound and sustained increase in both the productivity of the sector and the quality of farm produce, any moves towards increased agro-industrialisation will continue to be undermined. - There is a pressing need to rationalise and prioritise those agriculture commodity valuechains that are to form the focus of the agro-industrialisation strategy under NDP III, as well as agreeing on the investment priorities along each of the value-chains.
+An exercise should urgently be undertaken to appraise each of them through the 'lenses' of a number of objective criteria, including: (i) their employment-creation potential; (ii) their projected foreign exchange earnings; (iii) past experience (for example, are there lessons to be learnt from the failure of the cotton manufacturing industry to develop beyond its promising beginnings some 50 years ago); (iv) regional balance/spatial impact.
 In this way, value-chains will be identified that can provide maximum benefits to the economy as a whole (those having the highest economic internal rates of return).
-This exercise will also enable the public sector more effectively to guide, promote and co-ordinate the agro-industrial investment efforts of the private sector. - It is important that the appropriate role for GoU in fostering the growth of agro-industries is clearly defined confusion dominates this discussion at the moment, with contradictory proposals being put forward by key commentators, politicians and think-tanks alike.
+This exercise will also enable the public sector more effectively to guide, promote and co-ordinate the agro-industrial investment efforts of the private sector. - It is important that the appropriate role for GoU in fostering the growth of agro-industries is clearly defined - confusion dominates this discussion at the moment, with contradictory proposals being put forward by key commentators, politicians and think-tanks alike.
 Clearly, the GoU has an important role to play in strengthening the enabling environment to leverage private sector investments, and in closely monitoring progress.
 Much work has already been done in terms of improving the physical infrastructure: expanding the road network and improving the efficiency of border post procedures, for example.
-However, much work still remains, particularly
+However, much work still remains, particularly in terms of: (i) expanding the electricity grid and improving the efficiency in the provision of power; (ii) ensuring improved land tenure security; (iii) ensuring effective regulation of the quality of key agricultural inputs such as seed, fertilisers, veterinary drugs and agro-chemicals, and working with the private sector to develop an appropriate and effective regulatory environment for food safety and agricultural marketing; and (iv) increasing the effectiveness and efficiency of the agricultural extension system and in encouraging the creation and development of farmer organisations so that smallholder farmers are in a better position to participate effectively in the supply chains of the priority crop and livestock enterprises and linking with formal sector aggregators.

-17 Nine may be too many to start with, for example.
+&lt;sup>17 Nine may be too many to start with, for example.
 A prioritised list would enable national decision-makers to take informed decisions on where efforts and resources should be focused from the outset.

-18 Such as, in the case of the coffee value-chain for example, hulling, or roasting, or transformation into instant coffee.
+&lt;sup>18 Such as, in the case of the coffee value-chain for example, hulling, or roasting, or transformation into instant coffee.